-Financial Independence != Freedom
+Financial Independence ≠ Freedom

 One thing I like about the seasoned “veterans” of the FI/RE movement (“Financial Independence / Retire Early”) is that many of them encourage you to have a target number in mind, it being the amount of money you can live on without having to work (in the traditional sense) again.
 This number is the amount of money you need to retire completely from the so-called rat race, and, as a rough estimate, is supposed to be somewhere between 15 to 30 times your annual expense, depending a number of factors like lifestyle choices (or changes), income, luck, etc.

-This limit also serves as a reminder of what we actually need to exist for the remainder of the retirement years.
-Billionaires and billionaire-wannabes don’t get this: having more than you need literally endangers other people’s lives, not to mention it enables the destruction of environment.
+This retirement number is supposed to be a limit to save us from either grinding ourselves to death, or from obtaining obscene amounts of wealth that we wouldn’t know how to spend it.
+This also serves as a reminder of what we really need to exist for the remainder of the retirement years.
+Billionaires and billionaire-wannabes don’t get this: having more than you need literally endangers other people’s lives, not to mention maintaining a life of excess requires the destruction of environment.
 Having that much amount of money creates imbalances everywhere.
-Or perhaps they do know it, it’s just that they couldn’t be bothered to care less, which makes them worse.
+Or perhaps they do know it, it’s just that they couldn’t be bothered to care less.